|

 The Honest Takeaway

-Knowing what your landlord is not required to tell you does not eliminate that asymmetry.
-But it changes your position in the transaction.
+The information gap in a lease signing is structural.
+The landlord has the lease, the legal template, and the experience.
+You have the pressure of needing a place to live and a clock running on the decision.
+Knowing what landlords are not required to disclose does not eliminate that asymmetry.
+It changes your position in it.
 You know what questions to ask.
-You know what the silence means.
 You know that the lease they handed you was written to serve them, and that your job is to read it like the legal document it is before you agree to be bound by it.

 Frequently Asked Questions